Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights - NewsBreak

 - This season, the Lions have an ATS record of 5-1 in their six games as an underdog of 7 points or more.

-- Detroit's games this season have gone over the point total in 25% of its opportunities (three times in 12 games with a set point total).
+- Detroit has gone over the point total in 25% of its opportunities this season (three times over 12 games with a set point total).

-- When Detroit picks up more than 382.9 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Detroit piles up more than 382.9 yards, the team is 2-0 against the spread and 0-2 overall.

-- This year the Lions have turned the ball over 14 times, one more than the Vikings' takeaways (13).
+- The Lions have turned the ball over one more time (14 total) than the Vikings have forced a turnover (13) this season.

 Home and road insights

-- This season, in six home games, Detroit has hit the over twice.
+- Detroit has hit the over twice in six home games this year.

-- The average point total in Lions home games this season is 46.6 points, 0.1 more than this matchup's over/under (46.5).
+- The average total in Lions home games this season is 46.6 points, 0.4 fewer than this matchup's over/under (47).

-- Minnesota is 4-2 against the spread, and 2-4 overall, in away games.
+- On the road, Minnesota is 4-2 against the spread, and 2-4 overall.

-- This year, in six road games, Minnesota has hit the over five times.
+- Minnesota has gone over the total in five of six road games this year.

 Powered by Data Skrive.